 He was, in fact, a kind and generous man who loved his diocese and its people deeply and was loved in return.
-He kept on good terms with the women deacons and was, characteristically, both sad and pleased (perhaps the more dominant emotion) when they were eventually ordained priest.
+He kept on good terms with the women deacons he ordained and was, characteristically, both sad and pleased when they were eventually ordained priest.

 A Requiem Mass was offered in Saint Andrew’s Cathedral in Aberdeen early on the morning of his funeral, the celebrant being the Very Reverend Emsley Nimmo, who had been inducted into his parish by Bishop Fred exactly 30 years previously.

 The Cathedral was full for the funeral service, which was conducted by the present Bishop of the Diocese, the Right Reverend Anne Dyer, who also gave one of the three addresses..
 The others came from the Primus of Scotland, the Most Reverend Mark Strange, and Canon Graham Taylor, Rector of Saint John’s, Perth, who said that Bishop Fred had baptised and confirmed him in All Saints', Buckie, when he was 14, and two years later told him he should think about ordination in the years ahead.
 Both were delighted when Graham, more than twenty years later, became the Rector of Saint Mary's, Carden Place, Aberdeen, just round the corner from where the Bishop lived in retirement.